 Where the phrase “study and recommend” is used, the phrase means to study a particular item of business and to recommend the manner in which that particular business should be disposed.

 Section 7.
 Liability of Directors, alternate Directors, and Observers

-No trustee or officer (including committee chairpersons and committee members) of the corporation shall be personally liable to this corporation or to any member of this corporation for breach of any duty owed to the corporation or its members, provided, however, that this provision shall not relieve a trustee or officer from liability based upon an act or omission (1) in breach of such person’s duty of loyalty to the corporation or its members; (2) not in good faith or involving a knowing violation of law, or (3) resulting in receipt by such person of an improper personal benefit.
+No trustee or officer (including committee chairpersons and committee members) of the corporation shall be personally liable to this corporation or to any member of this corporation for breach of any duty owed to the corporation or its members, provided, however, that this provision shall not relieve a Director or officer from liability based upon an act or omission (1) in breach of such person’s duty of loyalty to the corporation or its members; (2) not in good faith or involving a knowing violation of law, or (3) resulting in receipt by such person of an improper personal benefit.

 Section 1.
 Identification of Officers